Reports of Death Abroad

 The “Consular Report of Death of an American Citizen Abroad” is an official report that provides the essential facts concerning the death of a U.S. citizen and is based on the Irish death certificate.

 In order to assist families with legal matters that may arise as a result of the death of a relative in Ireland, certified copies of the “Consular Report of Death of an American Citizen Abroad” will be prepared by the U.S. Embassy in Dublin and forwarded to the next-of-kin as soon as possible.
 This document is in English and can generally be used in U.S. courts to help settle estate matters, bank accounts, insurance policies, and similar matters.

-To complete the Report of the Death Abroad, the next-of-kin or legal representative will have to complete and submit a list of information and documents.
-To obtain this list, please review Information Required to Complete the Consular Report of the Death of an American Abroad webpage on this site, or call our office.
+To complete the Report of the Death Abroad, the next-of-kin or legal representative will need to provide the U.S. passport and Irish death certificate.
+The following Information Required to Complete the Consular Report of the Death of an American Abroad Questionnaire will assist us in preparing the report.

-Upon its receipt, the SCS unit will prepare the “Consular Report of Death of an American Citizen Abroad” and send copies to the next-of-kin and/or legal representative.
-Six (or more if you desire) certified copies of the Report of Death are normally issued at the time of death, and are provided free of charge.
+Upon receipt of the required documentation, the SCS unit will prepare the “Consular Report of Death of an American Citizen Abroad” and send copies to the next-of-kin and/or legal representative.
+Six (or up to 20 upon request) certified copies of the Report of Death are issued at the time of death, and are provided free of charge.
 The deceased’s U.S. passport is returned to the next-of-kin.
 The original death certificate is sent to the Department of State in Washington for permanent filing.

 If in the future additional copies are required, please contact our office at firstname.lastname@example.org for information.